The Son and the Sea

-The Son and the Sea is a 2025 British/American independent film directed by Stroma Cairns, and written and produced by Stroma Cairns and Imogen West with a cast led by Jonah West, Stanley Brock and Connor Tompkins.
+The Son and the Sea is a 2025 British-American independent film directed by Stroma Cairns, written by Stroma Cairns and Imogen West, produced by Imogen West and Kelly Peck, with a cast led by Jonah West, Stanley Brock and Connor Tompkins.

 Premise

 A coming-of-age story of two best friends who leave London to visit the east coast of Scotland.